Leg176/java-filmorate/README.md

        f.releaseDate,
        f.duration,
        g.name,
-       (SELECT COUNT(*) FROM Like l WHERE l.idFilm = f.idFilm) AS likesFilm FROM Film AS f
+       (SELECT COUNT(*) FROM Likes l WHERE l.idFilm = f.idFilm) AS likesFilm FROM Films AS f
-LEFT OUTER JOIN FilmGenre AS fg ON f.idFilm = fg.idFilm LEFT OUTER JOIN Genre AS g ON fg.idGenre = g.idGenre ORDER BY likesFilm DESC
+LEFT OUTER JOIN FilmGenres AS fg ON f.idFilm = fg.idFilm LEFT OUTER JOIN Genres AS g ON fg.idGenre = g.idGenre ORDER BY likesFilm DESC
 LIMIT 10;
 ```